The Complete Guide To DUI Laws in South Carolina

 The administrative case is the portion of a DUI case that challenges the license suspension for either the refusal to provide a breath sample or providing a breath sample of .15% or greater.

-If your license is suspended, requesting an administrative case gives you the right to get a “Temporary Alcohol License” until the case can be resolved.
-This will be discussed further, below.
+If your license is suspended, requesting an administrative case gives you the right to get a “Temporary Alcohol License” until the case can be resolved, but should you?
+That question, believe it or not, deserves and has an article to itself linked below.

 The administrative case deserves a separate chapter and likewise could have a place as a separate “complete guide.”
 As mentioned in Chapter 1, the administrative case is completely separate from the criminal case.
 You received many pieces of paper but two of them are very important.
 1.)
 The ticket or warrant, which is the charging document for the criminal case, and 2.) the Notice of Suspension (shown below), which is the document that initiates the right to an administrative case.